davidanastasiu/dan/README.md

 ## Training and Inferencing

-Run experiments.ipynb to train the models and make inferences on the test set of 4 stream datasets mentioned in the paper.
+Execute the Jupyter notebook experiments.ipynb to train models and conduct inferences on the test sets of the four stream datasets described in the associated paper.

-The Jupyter notebook example.ipynb demonstrates how to train a model via command line commands and use specific model functions to perform inference on the SFC sensor dataset.
+The Jupyter notebook example.ipynb shows how to train a model via command line commands and use specific model functions to perform inference on the SFC sensor dataset.